 > Allowable or Infringing use?

-Under the”fair use” doctrine, restricted use of a copyrighted work is permitted for personal or educational usage.
+Under the”fair use” doctrine, restricted use of copyrighted work is permitted for personal or educational usage.
 Penalties for breach are acute.
 Minimum compensation is $750 for every copyrighted work that has been infringed, with greater damages if the breach is”intentional,” and costs and lawyers fees.

 > Technology Advances

 Copy machines and VCRs are examples of this development of replicating technology.
 The courts fought to set standards for allowable usage of those technologies.
 It’s also allowable to generate a couple of copies for personal use or to capture a picture for viewing at the time.
-Earning money from a copyright-protected work isn’t permitted without permission from the copyright owner.
+Earning money from copyright-protected work isn’t permitted without permission from the copyright owner.

-Document sharing capacity, such as Napster and Grokster, have empowered downloading music from the Internet.
+Document sharing capacities, such as Napster and Grokster, have empowered downloading music from the Internet.
 It has caused upheaval in the music market.
 Proceeds in the legitimate sale of music service, not just the recording artists and songwriters, but also all of the support team and the employees in the sales and distribution stations.
 To protect their gains, the record companies have resorted to suing individuals (including small children) together with their promises of compensation.

 The suits haven’t ceased the copying.
 Technology continues to progress.
-P2P (peer to peer) networking capacity, for example, BitTorrent (that was created to permit the transmission of enormous electronic files to help Linux programmers ) has been employed for the copying of TV shows and movies.
+P2P (peer-to-peer) networking capacity, for example, BitTorrent (that was created to permit the transmission of enormous electronic files to help Linux programmers ) has been employed for the copying of TV shows and movies.
 The Motion Picture Association of America (MPAA) has filed lawsuits to halt the trading of pirated films and TV programs over the Internet.